regoclint/prac/Notes.md

     - When the indexed rows are used more often for querying its useful otherwise its more of a negative for writes https://www.youtube.com/watch?v=zDzu6vka0rQ https://www.youtube.com/watch?v=WmJuhKLQMA4
+Solr vs ElasticSearch
+    - both build on Apache Lucene.
+Elastic came later
+    - Elastic has built in Zookeeper.
+SolrCloud needs Zookeeper to manage
+    - Solr is much more oriented towards text search while Elasticsearch is often used for analytical querying, filtering, and grouping.

 SOAP vs REST vs GraphQL
     - REST was supersceeded by SOAP was superceeded by CORBA